NogginBops/opentk-blog/_posts/2025-12-20-dealing-with-exceptions-in-callbacks.markdown

 There is a complication however.
 Because GLFW is not able to receive any of the exception  information from OpenTK or C# GLFW will have no idea that an exception has been thrown and will continue event processing as normal, potentially calling other callbacks before finally returning back to the C# code that started the event processing, and only then will the exception be called.
 This makes this a very complicated scenario to deal with properly as some callbacks might be called in a "broken" state.

-So what should you do?
+So, what should you do?
 The simple solution is to simply avoid uncaught exceptions in callback functions entirely.
 That way you avoid all of these subtleties.